PetrosGeorgiouu/DataCompressionPerformance/README.md

 We use this to measure the results of statistics based on the most recent change made.
 I'll include what we changed most recently also.

-- August 16th, 2026: frequencyCounter now returns the table as a array<uint64_t, 256> data type and not an unordered_map<char, uint64_t>.
-- August 16th, 2026: getEncodings now returns the table as a array<string, 256> data type and not an unordered_map<char, string>.
+- August 16th, 2026: frequencyCounter now returns the table as a array<uint64_t, 256> data type and not an unordered_map<char, uint64_t>. getEncodings now returns the table as a array<string, 256> data type and not an unordered_map<char, string>.

 | Metric | Result |
 |---|---:|